GansterLeo/drone_flightcontroller/README.md

 * I improved my debugging skills and deepened my understanding of the I2C and SPI buses.

 ## 6. Conclusion
-I really should have learned to fly a drone before building one.
+I have succeeded a thousand times in showing what doesn't work.
+From that, it can be concluded that I failed my way to success.